StrangeBeeCorp/docs/docs/cortex/api/api-guide.md

 ```

 If successful, the generated API key is returned in `text/plain`response

+This call only succeeds if the target user already has a key.
+If the user has never had one generated, the call fails with `Get API key is not supported`.
+Use [Set and Renew an API Key](#set-and-renew-an-api-key) or [Set a Specific API Key](#set-a-specific-api-key) to generate one first.

 ### Revoke an API Key
 This call allows revoking a user's API key.